Report: Mavericks have “Animal House” predatory work environment; team investigating

 While sources referred to the Mavericks office as a “locker room culture,” the team’s actual locker room was a refuge.
 Says one female former senior staffer: “I dealt with players all the time.
 I had hundreds of interactions with players and never once had an issue…they always knew how to treat people.
 Then I’d go to the office and it was this zoo, this complete shitshow.
 My anxiety would go down dealing with players; it would go up when I got to my desk.”

-The Mavericks hired an independent investigator to look into the issues, both specific allegations in the story and the business-side culture.
+The Mavericks hired an independent investigator to look into the issues, both specific allegations in the story — such as domestic abuse by former Mavs.com writerEarl K. Sneed which was allegedly ignored (he has been fired in the wake of these revelations) — and the business-side culture.
 The Mavericks also released a statement that said in part:

 The Mavericks organization takes these allegations extremely seriously.
 Yesterday we notified the league office and immediately hired outside counsel to conduct a thorough and independent investigation.
 The investigation will focus on the specific allegations related to this former employee, and will look more broadly at our company’s workplace practices and policies.
 In addition, an employee whose job was to receive and investigate such complaints and report them accurately and fully, has been suspended pending the conclusion of our investigation.